peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 - `Optional[T]` can also be written as `T | None` using this.

 <!--
-You may have seen ever this style if you have experiences using typescript or other static typed lang.
+You may have seen this style if you have experience using typescript or other static typed langs.
 -->

 ---